 • shuttle run --release: Compile with release mode.

-• shuttle project create: Start the container for this project on Shuttle.
+• shuttle project create: Create a project on Shuttle.

 • shuttle deploy: Deploy the project to Shuttle.